sapcc/openstack-ops-middleware/README.md

 As the request path might contain dynamic parts like UUIDs, there is the option to replace them with constants.
 The following replacements are supported:
 * id: (hex or uuid) identifiers replaced with 'id'
 * swift: replacing swift account, container and object names.
-The variants in a Swift path like `/v1/AUTH_01234556789/container-name/pseudo-folder/object-name` to be `/v1/AUTH_account/container/object`
+The variants in a Swift path like `/v1/AUTH_01234556789/container-name/pseudo-folder/object-name` are replaced by `/v1/AUTH_account/container/object`

 The strategies can be stacked and will be executed in the specified order: